 5 Ways to Stop Window Drafts & Feel Comfortable in Your Home Again

-If you're feeling a draft coming in from your windows, there are a few things you can do to prevent cold air coming in and make your home more comfortable.
+If you’re feeling a draft coming in from your windows, there are a few things you can do to prevent cold air from coming in and make your home more comfortable.

 1. Use weather stripping to seal the cracks around your windows.